EAST Community Outreach

 Training for Non-Medical Personnel

 The 2016 mass shootings in Dallas and Orlando and the 2013 Boston Marathon Bombings have brought a heightened awareness of the importance of how early hemorrhage control performed by first-responders, law enforcement, and the general public can save lives.
-With that in mind, the 2017 EAST Community Outreach Program will focus on public access hemorrhage control training for non-medical personnel and will include training and simulation exercises centered around the Hartford Consensus™, Stop the BleedSM, and BleedingControl.org.
+The 2017 EAST Community Outreach Program focused on public access hemorrhage control training for non-medical personnel and will include training and simulation exercises centered around the Hartford Consensus™, Stop the BleedSM, and BleedingControl.org.

-The EAST Community Outreach program, now in its sixth year, is being coordinated by the EAST Injury Control and Violence Prevention Section.
-The event will be held on Tuesday, January 10, 2017 from 7:00 am-3:00 pm at the Diplomat Beach Resort in Hollywood, Florida.
+The EAST Community Outreach program, now in its sixth year, is coordinated by the EAST Injury Control and Violence Prevention Section.
+The event was held on Tuesday, January 10, 2017at the Diplomat Beach Resort in Hollywood, Florida.

 Thank you to the Society of Trauma Nurses for joining EAST again in supporting and assisting with the EAST Community Outreach Program.